Crazy Town singers filmed beating each other up after on-stage row

 Crazy Town singers Bobby Reeves and Seth Binzer got into a fistfight after their rocky show in Myrtle Beach, South Carolina at the weekend.

-The altercation occurred after lead singer Binzer, also known as Shifty Shellshock, failed to arrive on stage until the end of the show – leaving co-vocalist Reeves to fill in for the majority of the gig on Sunday (April 23).
+The altercation occurred after lead singer Binzer, also known as Shifty Shellshock, failed to arrive on stage until the end of the show, which also featured (hed)p.e., Adema and Tantric – leaving co-vocalist Reeves to fill in for the majority of the gig on Sunday (April 23).

 According to fan-filmed clips of the show, Reeves struggled to handle frontman duties – often forgetting lyrics to songs and occasionally berating Binzer for his absence.